amalshehu/agi/docs/BREAKTHROUGH.md

-# 🌟 BREAKTHROUGH: Next-Generation AGI Built Successfully
+# 🌟 BREAKTHROUGH: Breakthrough AGI Built Successfully

 ## 🚀 What We Achieved

-We've successfully built and demonstrated a **next-generation AGI** that transcends both symbolic and statistical approaches through a revolutionary **Hybrid-Emergent Architecture**.
+We've successfully built and demonstrated a **breakthrough AGI** that transcends both symbolic and statistical approaches through a revolutionary **Hybrid-Emergent Architecture**.

 ## 📊 Key Metrics